TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/slb-noprobepoolswithipconfigsdefined.md

 supportTopicIds=""
 resourceTags="windows"
 productPesIds=""
-cloudEnvironments="Public"
+cloudEnvironments="Public, Fairfax, Mooncake"
-	ownershipId="ASEP_ContentService_Placeholder"
+ownershipId="CloudNet_LoadBalancer"
 />
 # Your Load Balancer has no backend pools with IP Configs defined
 <!--issueDescription-->
-We have found that your load balancer **'<!--$LoadBalancerName-->[LoadBalancerName]<!--/$LoadBalancerName-->'** has no backend pool resources with valid IP configuration.
+We have found that your load balancer '<!--$LoadBalancerName-->[LoadBalancerName]<!--/$LoadBalancerName-->' has no backend pool resources with valid IP configuration.
 Load Balancer resource will be marked unhealthy.
 <!--/issueDescription-->

 ## **Recommended steps**